Home

 3. quilt push -a - Apply patches to the vscode submodule.

-5. yarn watch - Launch code-server localhost:8080. code-server will be live reloaded when changes are made; the browser needs to be refreshed manually.
+5. npm run watch - Launch code-server localhost:8080. code-server will be live reloaded when changes are made; the browser needs to be refreshed manually.

 When pulling down changes that include modifications to the patches you will need to apply them with quilt.
 If you pull down changes that update the vscode submodule you will need to run git submodule update --init and re-apply the patches.